 Removing concepts and concept schemes¤

 Be aware that removing a concept or concept scheme with child elements (top concepts or narrower concepts) means that the complete substructure, i.e. all childs, are also deleted regardless whether they are used in another concept scheme.

-To remove concepts or concept schemes, select the resource in the navigation tree, click the context menu and select the remove option.
+To remove concepts or concept schemes, select the resource in the navigation tree, click the context menu Show more options and select the Remove option.
 Confirm the dialog and click REMOVE.